rapid7/insightconnect-plugins/mcafee_epo/help.md

 #### Tag a System

-This action assigns the given tag to a agent by GUID.
+This action assigns the given tag to an agent by GUID.

 ##### Input